canorve/GALFITools/docs/Ellipse.md

     For this reason, errors given by this program are expected to be greater than those coming from IRAF's ellipse since EllipSectGalfit leaves the axis ratio fixed for the whole radio.
-On the other hand, IRAF's ellipse can change axis ratio and angular position for each isophote.
+While, on the other hand, IRAF's ellipse can change axis ratio and angular position for each isophote.

 * Be sure to run this code in the same path that you run GALFIT.

-* Since EllipSectGalfit reads the "B)" option of galfit.XX file, it must be the last GALFIT fit.
+* Since EllipSectGalfit reads the "*B*" option of galfit.XX file, this must be the last GALFIT fit.

 ## Examples

-See the examples below for an elliptical galaxy that was fitted with 7 gaussians (Galaxy and model images are the ones displayed above).
+See the examples below for an elliptical galaxy that was fitted with 7 gaussians (images for this galaxy are displayed above).

 * Example 1:
     ./EllipSectGalfit.py galfit.46